-• The institution has steadily expanded and developed its stem cell research core, adding new capabilities.
+The institution has steadily expanded and developed its stem cell research core, adding new capabilities.
 The management team overseeing the stem cell research core will also oversee this project.
 Thus, the institution has an excellent track record of managing these facilities and the proposed plan will utilize this structure.
 No: 0 • none GWG Votes Does the project effectively uphold the principles of diversity, equity and inclusion?
 Yes: 14 This core will develop and share new CRISPRa and CRISPRi iPSC lines derived from individuals of Hispanic origin to add to the diversity of samples already in the library at the institution.
 A modest number of new iPSC lines (eight) will be developed.
 The DEI seems appropriate even if the diversity aspect could be expended beyond Hispanic ethnicity.
 There is strong support by program and staff for DEI programs.
 The CRISPR-a/i cell line development from Hispanic/Latino background is particularly exciting and an opportunity for expanding ancestry diversity for this technology.
 This offering has the potential to add value to the SRL network.
-No: none none 0 GWG Votes IF PROPOSED, is the Stem Cell Techniques Course well designed?
-14 The proposal will support an existing and successful Stem Cell Techniques Course and will add a CRISPR training course.
+The facility is providing access to other UC schools with diverse populations.
+No: • none 0 GWG Votes Yes: IF PROPOSED, is the Stem Cell Techniques Course well designed?
+The course covers the new activities and provide hands on experiences.
+The syllabus seems 14 The proposal will support an existing and successful Stem Cell Techniques Course and will add a CRISPR training course.
 The course already seems to be working well to serve the community with a relatively large number of users to date.
 The facility will also offer two more advanced courses, including a Bioengineering/Bioprinting/Organoids Boot Camp and a Training Suite for High Dimensional Analysis to offer training in mass cytometry and imaging mass cytometry that will complement these unique services offered by the core.
 The Stem Cell techniques course has been offered multiple times per year for 15 years.
 This will continue but will be supplemented by the advanced training courses which will enable individuals to benefit from new resources.
 The course provides a nice introduction to stem cell culture.
 Student feedback is very positive.
 The stem cell techniques course provides a nice introduction to stem cell culture and the syllabus is very clear.
 The hands-on experience is very helpful.
 For the advanced course, the applicant nicely lays out each of the courses, participating faculty, syllabi, interest from the institution's departments and researchers at other institutions, expected enrollment and frequency of offering, and the tuition for UC system students and those outside the system.
 The only missing information is the duration of these advanced courses.
 The lead course instructor has taught the course for a number of years and student feedback is very positive.
+Instructors for the training modules have direct experience with the is very positive.
 Instructors for the training modules have direct experience with the equipment and techniques.
 The course offerings are strong and extensive.
 The institution will continue to offer an advanced stem cell course.
 The proposal includes a comprehensive syllabus with many details, basic protocols, and student evaluations.
 This course is a long-established one, having trained more than 400 students.
-This begs the question of why funding is being requested to support this course fits into s No: take the courses, how often they will be offered, etc.none 0
+This begs the question of why funding is being requested to support this course, and how the additional funding will change/improve the course.
+It is also not clear how the course fits into students' educational curriculum.
+The syllabi for the new courses are not provided, nor is a description of the students who will take the courses, how often they will be offered, etc. No: 0 • none